-This is a pair of steam punk engineer goggles which have a red base coat and are highlighted with a metallic silver.
-They have nickel colored extension rings that are highlighted with silver colored stand-offs.
-Each eye piece is decorated with a distressed silver finished metal wing, chrome spikes, gears and chrome acorn nuts which are mounted to the sides.
-They include 2-50 mm poly carbonate clear lenses, 2-50 mm red lenses, and a black elastic adjustable head band.
+This is a pair of steampunk engineer goggles which have a medium blue base coat and are highlighted with a metallic silver finish.
+They have been painted and sealed with a flat sealer.
+They also have pewter colored extension rings that are highlighted with aluminum sand-offs.
+Each eye piece is decorated with a distressed silver finished metal wing and gears which are mounted to the sides with chrome acorn nuts.
+Hexagonal stand-offs are also mounted on each side .
+They include 2-50 mm poly carbonate clear lenses, 2-50 mm shade 3 green lenses, and an elastic adjustable head band.
 The lenses are removable and interchangeable.
+One of a kind.
 Thanks for browsing.

 This keyboard features a mix of polished brass and aluminum in a stepped, layered, Art Deco style which was inspired loosely by the Deco design of the Chrysler Building.
 The name has a bit of a double meaning because in addition to the Chrysler Building being in New York and acting as an iconic symbol of the city, “New Yorker” is also the name of a model of Chrysler car.